hackerb9/vt340test/charset/README.md

 ### G0, G1, G2, G3

 To make things slightly confusing, there is an extra layer of indirection.
-In order to shift the character set the VT340 has four "intermediate sets" G0, G1, G2, and G3 which the user (or a program) defines to point to specific translation tables.
-Once an intermediate set is defined, GL or GR can be set to point to it so it'll actually be used for the next character(s).
+Before a character set can be activated (see shifting below), first it must be loaded into an "intermediate set". the VT340 has four "G-sets", G0, G1, G2, and G3, which can be set to point to specific translation tables.
+Once an intermediate set is defined, GL or GR can be "shifted" to point to it so it'll actually be used for the next character(s).

 | Escape sequence | Meaning                   |
 |-----------------|---------------------------|